A tourists guide on how to help minimize

 This article is not meant to discourage you from coming to Nepal due to bandas.
 It's also not meant to go into depth as to why there are so many strikes in Nepal.
 This article is just meant to give you an awareness about strikes in Nepal, what to expect and how best to cope so it won't destroy your visit as a tourist here.

-In 2023 Bandas have become increasingly rare in Nepal due to the COVID-19 pandemic.
+In 2024 Bandas have become increasingly rare in Nepal due to the COVID-19 pandemic.
 Authorities have also cracked down on strikes in general.

 Understanding the word Banda

 It's pronounced "Banda".
 There are several variations in the spelling from "Bandha" to "Bhanda", in Nepal it's commonly known in the media and via the public as "Banda".
-Regular traffic in Nepal is suspended during a banda

 During a major strike there’s no public or private transport allowed to move.
-Shops, cafés, restaurants and hotels are forced to close.
+Shops, cafés, restaurants, and hotels are forced to close.

 At worst riot police will be seen marching around, streets of rioting people may form, car tires set alight on the roads and no one can travel.
 I've witnessed several holidays being uninterrupted, postponed, or even cancelled due to not knowing about Nepal strikes.